-Botafogo is an upper middle class neighborhood that is surrounded by the mounds of Mundo Novo, Dona Marta and the hills Morro de São João, which also borders the famous Copacabana.
+Botafogo is an upper-middle-class neighborhood that is surrounded by the mounds of Mundo Novo, Dona Marta, and the hills of Morro de São João, which also borders the famous Copacabana.

 Blend between the old and new